carolcal/42_minitalk/README.md

 -`sigemptyset()`: This function is used to initialize a signal set to be empty (i.e., no signals are blocked).
 It’s useful when configuring a signal handler with no restrictions on other signals while the handler is running.

-- `signal()` and `sigaction()`: These are used to set up the signal handlers.
-In this project, `sigaction` is used with the `SA_SIGINFO` flag, which provides more detailed information about the signal, such as the PID of the sender.
+- `signal()` and `sigaction()`: Are functions used to set up signal handlers in a program.
+These signal handlers define how a program should behave when it receives a specific signal.

 ## Other new functions

 - `getpid` : Retrieves the process ID (PID) of the current process.
-The client uses this to identify the PID of the server it needs to communicate with.
+We will use to print server PID.
 - `usleep` : Suspends the program execution for a specified number of microseconds.
 This is useful for introducing a delay to avoid overwhelming the server with rapid signal sending.
 - `sleep` : Suspends the program execution for a specified number of seconds.
-Similar to usleep, it provides a coarser level of delay control.
 - `kill` : Sends a signal to a process or group of processes.
 This is the core function used by the client to transmit signals (SIGUSR1 or SIGUSR2) to the server.
 - `exit` : Terminates the program.
 It is used to exit gracefully when an error occurs or when the task is complete.
 - `pause` : Causes the process to stop and wait until a signal is received.
 The server uses this function to wait for incoming signals from the client.